wusatosi/exemplar/.github/pull_request_template.md

 If you are updating any implementation details:
 - Make sure you submit appropriate testing.

-We encourage small & incremental additions instead of large redesigns.
+We encourage small and incremental additions instead of large redesigns.
 They are easier and faster to review.
 They are also less likely to introduce bugs.